justinwenloyangOpus/pitl/README.md

 **Stop:** Reinitializes the entire piece for all connected parts.

 **Ready Indicators/Ready Button:** The P0 - P15 buttons are indicators.
 Each score that connected without controls, has a ready button.
-When the ready button is pressed, it will dissappear for the client and the appropriate indicator on the control panel will turn green.
+When the ready button is pressed, it will disappear for the client and the appropriate indicator on the control panel will turn green.

 **Clock:** There is a hidden clock in the lower-lefthand corner for all connected parts.
 Hover to get toolbar and click arrow to expand.